 To set the kid friendly tone, we played Dr. Kings speech,” If I Had Sneezed.”
-Following was 12 year old Sybirah.
-Yes, I said 12 year old storyteller.
+Following was a storytelling by 12 year old Sybirah.
+Yes, I said a 12 year old storyteller.

 Her powerful story was about the notorious Anasi.
 She was poised, articulate and engaging!
 The children listened to her every word!
 After that, children’s book author, S.Cherie read ‘Freedom On The Menu’ and ‘If Kids Ruled The World’.
 Those books proved to be a great lead into the on going craft workshop with Flo, of We Chic’d It.